 From the winding, precarious road, you can see these steep rock faces plummet dramatically into the turquoise water of the Pacific Ocean.
 The sheer Qingshui Cliffs are along highway 9, about 25km north of Hualien City, between Chongde and Heren.

 Beware if you ride your scooter or bicycle there – the traffic is heavy, the air filthy and the truck drivers wired on beetle nuts.
 It’s the only road on the island that can make me shiver.

 Jici’s black sand seashore envelops a crescent-shaped bay that’s surrounded by green, lofty mountains.
-It’s definitely one of the finest places to swim on the east coast and a cool place to surf.
-Takes about 30 minutes from the city.
+It’s definitely one of the finest places to swim on the east coast and a cool spot to surf.
+Takes about 30 minutes to get here from Hualien.
 Bring food and drinks – you won’t find 7-11s in that area.

-One of the most amazing road-trip you’ve ever taken – guaranteed!
+This is one of the most amazing road-trips you’ve ever taken – guaranteed!